Azure/azure-powershell/src/EventHub/EventHub/help/New-AzEventHubThrottlingPolicyConfig.md

 ```

 ## DESCRIPTION
-Creates an in memory object of type PSEventHubApplicationGroupAttributes  that can be given as inputs to
+Creates an in memory object of type PSEventHubThrottlingPolicyConfigAttributes  that can be given as inputs to
 New-AzEventHubApplicationGroup or Set-AzEventHubApplicationGroup.
 This cmdlet DOES NOT make any REST call.

 ## EXAMPLES